GeorgeTaveras1231/a-css-loader/README.md

 This loader is different than [webpack/css-loader](https://github.com/webpack/css-loader) in the following ways.

 - Allows css-modules to be distributed and re-used as npm packages.
 (See webpack/css-loader#393)
+- Allows webpack to fully resolve all paths
 - Includes css-modules/values by default

 ### Missing features

 - Source maps
-- @media queries on imports
+- @media queries after @imports
+- url() for @imports

 ## Usage